Finding the Best Places to Retire Since 2006!

 Retire in Parker, Colorado?

-Overview: About 20 miles southeast of Denver in pretty northcentral Colorado, Parker is a booming bedroom and commuter community.
-It has a newish, affluent feeling and sits amid a rolling landscape of scrub grass and ranch land in the shadow of the Rocky Mountains.
+Overview: About 20 miles southeast of Denver in pretty northcentral Colorado, Parker is a growing bedroom and commuter community with a newish, affluent feeling.
+It sits amid a rolling landscape of scrub grass and ranch land under a big blue sky in the shadow of the Rocky Mountains.

 Percentage of Population Age 45 or Better: 20%